 What Is Bio-Intensive Gardening?

-For the composting, you will need to regularly add organic compost materials such as twigs, bark, leaves, and vegetable, and fruit scraps.
+For the composting, you will need to regularly add organic compost materials such as twigs, bark, leaves, vegetables, and fruit scraps.
 Unlike with regular composting, you will need to mix your compost materials deep into the soil and allow the material to compost under the soil.

 How is Bio-Intensive Gardening Different from Regular Gardening?